 This law requires that every employer with one or more employees must ensure their liability to pay benefits to workers injured during the course and scope of employment — against any legal liability for personal injury by accident or occupational disease due to their employment and subject only to certain statutory exemptions.

-The DWC may adopt rules which interpret, implement, enforce and specify this mandatory requirement on all employers.
+The DWC may adopt rules which interpret, implement, enforce and specify this mandatory requirement for all employers.

 How Do I Get Workers’ Compensation in Florida?